 Jochen works in company law and also has an extensive track record in the broad corporate law and contract law.

-Myriem El-Kaddouri works within general corporate law, especially contract law, contractual and non-contractual liability law, and health law.
+She works within contract law, (extra)contractual liability law and health law.

 Fien Schreurs graduated in 2019 with a master’s degree in law at the Roman Catholic University of Leuven.
 She then completed a general LL.M. at the University of Ottawa in Canada.